-Management will make every reasonable effort not to reassign a steward if there is any other employee in the same classification who meets the specific qualifications of the vacancy.
+Management will make every reasonable effort not to reassign a steward or transfer a steward to another work site or work shift if there is another employee in the same classification who meets the specific qualifications of the vacancy.

-The SEIU Local 721 President, Vice President, and Chair of the Bargaining Policy Committee will be allowed reasonable time off without loss of pay to perform the responsibilities of his/her position.
+The SEIU Local 721 President, Vice-President and Chair of the Bargaining Policy Committee will be allowed reasonable time off without loss of pay to perform the responsibilities of his/her position.